prettier/prettier/editors/webstorm/README.md

 ## Usage

 * Cmd-Shift-A on OS X or Ctrl+Shift+A on Windows and Linux
-* Type: 'prettier' and hit enter
+* Type: 'Prettify' and hit enter

 ### Configure Keymap